vbalbarin/slurm-cloud-bursting-using-cyclecloud/README.md

 ### 6. Testing & Job Submission:

-- Log in as a test user (`hpcuser01` in this example) on the Scheduler node.
+- Log in as a test user (`hpcuser01` in this example) on the scheduler node.
 - Submit a test job to verify the setup.

 ```bash
 su - hpcuser01
 srun hostname &
 ```

 Output:

 ```bash
 [root@scheduler scheduler]# su - hpcuser01
 Last login: Tue Feb 11 08:55:50 UTC 2025 on pts/0